► Facelifted 2024 Volvo XC90

 Curious timbers, machined aluminium and acres of beige leather don’t sound too promising but, almost irrespective of colour choice, the Volvo XC90’s is one of the finest interiors out there, certainly in anything like a comparable price bracket.

 It’s bristling with clever touches: notice the parking ticket holder on the windscreen’s A-pillar; the capless, Ford-era fuel filler; and our test car came in very sustainable woollen upholstery seats.
-I loved them, though my wife questioned their durability in the face of family life.
-They are predictably comfortable (Volvo has always done fabulous seats).
+Predictably comfortable (Volvo has always done fabulous seats), We loved them.

 Fit and finish are exemplary, the design striking in a very pleasing, understated way and the overall sense of light, space and uncluttered calm a thoroughly Swedish ambience.
 Additional noise, vibration and harshness (NVH) work has banished much of the background chatter of fans and compressors a combustion engine’s machinations normally mask, leaving an impressive and luxurious absence of noise.

-This helps occupants make the most of the fabulous Bowers & Wilkins stereo; our 2023 model year car showcased the Sensus Connect with Premium Sound option, now standard on top-spec Ultimate cars (but not offered on more lowly specs).
+This helps occupants make the most of the fabulous Bowers & Wilkins stereo; our 2024 car featured the 18-speaker system, which comes as standard on Ultra-spec versions, replacing the 13-speaker Harman Kardon system which now features as standard on Plus models.
 Audiophiles will approve of its sumptuous, rich sound.

 The boot size is deeply impressive (although taller drivers may knock their head on the tailgate… watch out!).
 Even with all seven seats up, there is still a decent space for a few squashy bags in the back.
 Flop the third row of pews away (watching the auto-fold headrests concertina away in one smooth movement) and the boot floor is flat.